 You must ensure that your RRN is displayed clearly at the entrance to your property and that you use this number when providing your address to anyone.

 Numbers are determined by measuring the distance, in metres, from the start of the road to the primary entrance point of your property.
 The distance is divided by 10, and rounded down.
 Odd numbers are on the left side of the road and even numbers are on the right.

 For example: if your property is located 880 metres from the start of the road and on the left side, you will be assigned a RRN of 87.

 - you are building a new home and have constructed your driveway and/or entrance to your property, or

 - you have never had a RRN, or

 - the entrance point of your property has moved since your original RRN was assigned.

-To apply for your RRN, please contact our Property & Revenue Team on 03 5722 0838.
+To apply for your RRN, please contact our Property & Revenue Team on 03 5722 0838 or Create a customer request.
 Once you RRN has been allocated, we will provide you with reflective numbers to affix to your property entrance.